oengusio/horaro/README.md

 ========================================

-horaro (Esperanto for *schedule*) is a small web application for creating schedules for stream marathons (e.g. on Twitch or Hitbox).
-It's written in PHP 7.2 and only requires PHP (duh) and MySQL 5 to run.
+horaro (Esperanto for *schedule*) is a small web application for creating schedules for stream marathons (e.g. on Twitch or YouTube).
+It's written in PHP 8.4 and only requires PHP (duh) and MariaDB 11+ to run.

 Features
 --------